garrettmflynn/escode/README.md

 > **Note:** We are currently in the middle of an integration effort in the [graphscript integration branch](https://github.com/brainsatplay/graphscript/tree/integration).

-[escompose] is a simple extension of [graphscript], which uses several “graph script” properties such as __listener, __children, and __onconnected to imbue objects with special behaviors.
+[escompose] is a simple extension of [graphscript], which uses several “graph script” properties such as __listeners and __onconnected to imbue objects with special behaviors.

  In general, [escompose] simply negates a flag that limiting flow graph behaviors to simple one-by-one IO for logic trees—thereby affording a map of black boxes to be produced.
 Outside of this change, we are also adding a few loaaders to the graphscript.Graph constructor.